linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Fixed Income Lecture Notes/Teaching Note 1-Introduction To Fixed Income Securities.md

 1. At time t,  the trader buys the bond at market price $P_t$ and enters into a Repo with the Repo Dealer.
 Hence,  the trader delivers the bond as collateral to the repo-dealer and gets the cash to purchase the bond.
 	- The Repo Dealer typically gives something less than the market price of the bond.
 The difference is called **hair cut**.
-	- The term T is decided at time t: Most Repurchase agreements are for a very short term (overnight).
+	- The term T is decided at time t: Most [[Class Note 12 Part 2 Repos|repurchase agreements]] are for a very short term (overnight).
 Some longer term agreements reach 30 days or more.
 	- The Repo rate is decided at time t.
 1. At time T,  the trader gets back the bond from the Repo Dealer,  sells the bond In the market to get PT and pays Pt plus the repo rate to the dealer.